-- 1. Remove the optional cargo net and storage bag. - 2.
-Remove the spare tire cover. - 3.
-Unscrew the wing-nut holding down the spare tire. - 4.
+- 1. Remove the spare tire cover. - 2.
+Unscrew the wing-nut holding down the spare tire. - 3.
 Lift out the spare tire, jack, and lug wrench.

 Preparing to Change the Tire

 1. Make sure that your vehicle will not move or roll.
 If you have an automatic transmission, put the gearshift in P (Park).
 If you have a manual transmission, put the gearshift in 1 (First).
 Set the parking brake and block the wheel that is diagonally opposite the tire that you are changing.